C8 Water Pollution & PFAS Groundwater Contamination

 C8 in Groundwater

 Groundwater makes up a significant percentage of the earth’s water and is a vital natural resource.
 Regarding groundwater, C8 water contamination is concerning because the substance can end up within capture zones of pumping wells.
 And in such cases, the contaminant does not simply stay underground to degrade.
-Instead, it resurfaces and transports onto other medias by mode of irrigation and drinking water consumption.
+Instead, it resurfaces and transports onto other media by mode of irrigation and drinking water consumption.
 Shallow, intermediate, and deep wells are a source of water for public, private, agricultural, and industrial water supplies.
 Humans are dependent on clean groundwater as it serves people directly.
 And groundwater quality also plays an important role in the ecosystem balance of the planet.

 PFAS Groundwater Consumption

 According to the National Ground Water Association (NGWA), 44 percent of the United States population depends on groundwater for its drinking water supply.
-This includes 33 million Californians that pump roughly 10.7 billion gallons per day (as of the year 2019) of groundwater for all purposes.
+This includes 33 million Californians who pump roughly 10.7 billion gallons per day (as of the year 2019) of groundwater for all purposes.
 California pumps more groundwater than any other state.
 The most common way to utilize groundwater for municipal drinking water purposes is with an extraction well.
 This is process comprises drilling multiple pilot boreholes to scientifically test aquifer efficiency and installing a casing that extends into the optimal sections of an aquifer.
 A custom pump then draws the groundwater from the aquifer for distribution.
 And a considerable amount of maintenance and water quality testing must occur as the operations continue.

 Ground Water Monitoring